ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

             ls

-We will not be using ‘perception_msgs’ as we will not be creating custom messages in this course.
-It is included for further student knowledge.
+We will not be including ‘perception_msgs’ as a dependency as we will not be creating custom messages in this course.
 If you wish for a more in depth explanation including how to implement customer messages, here is a good `MIT resource <http://duckietown.mit.edu/media/pdfs/1rpRisFoCYUm0XT78j-nAYidlh-cDtLCdEbIaBCnx9ew.pdf>`__ on the steps taken.

 #.
 Open *CMakeLists.txt*.
 You can open the file in Pycharm or Qt (or you can use nano, emacs, vim, or sublime).
 Uncomment line 23, and save.